 “Thank you.”
-Before she could shift her briefcase to take it he squatted and patted her shoe dry then the other.
+Before she could shift her briefcase to take it he squatted and patted her shoe dry than the other.
 “You didn’t have to do that.”

-Cal stood and tucked the handkerchief in the inside pocket of his grey suit jacket.
-Tall dark, handsome hero in a well fitted suit the colour of armor.
+Cal stood and tucked the handkerchief into the inside pocket of his gray suit jacket.
+Tall dark, handsome hero in a well-fitted suit the color of armor.
 She nearly giggled at his sincere gesture.

 “You have your hands full, I don’t.”
-He casually waived his hand at the café behind him.
+He casually waved his hand at the café behind him.
 “Coffee?”

 “Well, since mine was knocked from my hands earlier by a jerk kid on a skateboard and you were so medievally kind, the least I can do is buy you a cup Detective.”

 They walked the short distance to the Cozy café and he held the door open for her.
 The name did it justice, dark wood, and cushioned booths.
 The tables near the windows all taken so they found a booth.

 “How were you carrying a coffee with all that?”
 He nodded toward the briefcase, laptop bag, lunch bag, and camera case she set down before taking off her jacket.

 “Way earlier and I didn’t have my hands full then.”
 Surveying the area she sat across from Cal.
 “Cops.”
 She frowned.